 This section reveals four dreadful scandals at the heart of IARC.
 A group of scientists working with Predatorts demand that IARC does a further monograph on benzene because they have insufficient evidence for a large number of potential lawsuits to be successful (and IARC duly complied).
 IARC knowingly allowed scientists working with Predatorts to sue benzene manufacturers to serve as full members on the second IARC benzene monograph panel.
 IARC then quietly edited out these conflict of interest affiliations after the benzene monograph was published.
 Finally, IARC engaged a tort-tort making millions in tort litigation fees to personally attack a journalist and scientists alleging, without evidence, that they received money from Monsanto.
 One of the Benzene Bastards engaged in a colourful discussion in the Comments section.

-Given the length and importance of this article, in August it was re-written in a four-part series outside of the SlimeGate vocabulary as “The Corruption of IARC”.
+Given the length and importance of the Benzene Bastards article, in August 2019 it was re-written into a four-part series outside of the SlimeGate vocabulary as “The Corruption of IARC”.
 In the process, new research and information was released (about 65% new content).
 It revealed 30 cases of corruption within IARC just on the glyphosate and benzene monographs.

 Part 1: IARC Monographs Produced for US Tort Law Firms